skr3178/isaac-launchable/README.md

 # Isaac Launchable

-Isaac Launchable offers a simplified approach to installing and using [Isaac Lab](https://isaac-sim.github.io/IsaacLab/main/index.html), the NVIDIA framework for robot learning.
+Isaac Launchable offers a simplified approach to installing and using [Isaac Lab](https://isaac-sim.github.io/IsaacLab/main/index.html) and [Isaac Sim](https://github.com/isaac-sim/IsaacSim).

-The "Launchable" name refers to [NVIDIA Brev](https://developer.nvidia.com/brev) Launchables, which are the intended use of this repository.
+Through this project, users can interact with Isaac Sim and Isaac Lab purely from a web browser, with one tab running Visual Studio Code for development and command execution, and another tab providing the streamed user interface for Isaac Sim.

+Launchables are provided by [NVIDIA Brev](https://developer.nvidia.com/brev), using this repo as a template.
 Launchables are preconfigured, fully optimized compute and software environments.
 They allow users to start projects without extensive setup or configuration.

-Isaac Lab is built upon Isaac Sim, the NVIDIA simulation application for robotics applications.
-Isaac Sim can both be launched separately, or from the context of Isaac Lab using the `--sim` flag.
+Isaac Lab is built upon Isaac Sim, the NVIDIA simulation framework for robotics.
+Isaac Sim can both be launched alone, or from the context of Isaac Lab to enable robot learning.

 ## What this project contains
 The installation steps for Isaac Lab are automated via Docker, such that it can be used locally, or be deployed on services such as NVIDIA Brev and run with cloud resources.